More info...

 easier to assemble, just two screws

-pcb connections
+PCB connections

 he connectors require less space and thus achieve a higher packing density